open/close all folders

 - In one short scene of Mickey, Donald, Goofy: The Three Musketeers, Mickey, Donald, Goofy, and Pete commentate.

 - Ice Age: Sid offers brief commentary on some of his favorite scenes from the first movie.

 - In a special Jimmy Neutron event called "Genius Sheenius or Inbetweenius" the movie Jimmy Neutron: Boy Genius is shown with Jimmy, Carl, and Sheen giving commentary.
 Similar to MST3K.

 - Scooby-Doo, Shaggy, and Fred provide commentary in Scooby-Doo! and the Legend of the Vampire and Scooby-Doo! and the Monster of Mexico.

 - The Incredibles.
 The DVD extra short "Mr. Incredible and Pals" (an in-universe cartoon) has a commentary track from Mr. Incredible and Frozone.
 Mostly, they're baffled at how bad it is.

-- Bowler Hat Guy occasionally interrupts the director's commentary for Meet the Robinsons.
+- Bowler Hat Guy (who is voiced by the director) occasionally interrupts the director's commentary for Meet the Robinsons.

 - Fantasia 2000 has a commentary track highlighting each individual segment.
 For "The Sorcerer's Apprentice", Roy Disney is joined by Mickey Mouse, who provides insight on the filming of the short.
 Later, Donald Duck crashes the commentary track for his segment, "Pomp and Circumstance", but mostly he complains that he didn't get a song to sing.